amirmasoudabdol/SAM/doc/HackingStrategies.md

 ```

 A JSON object defines the specifications of each hacking strategy.
-The code below defines the *H1* hacking with three parameters.
+The code below defines *H1* hacking with three parameters.
 During the [initialization phase](ExecutionFlow.md#initialization), SAM reads the specification and prepare the hacking strategy accordingly.

 ```json
 {